Small Horse Living Quarters Trailer: Perfect for Equestrians On the Go!

 The Solution: A Gooseneck Living Quarters is Safer for Two Horses

 Now that you understand the safety issues, you’re probably wondering what’s next… Well, it boils down to this.
 If you need to haul two horses and you really want living quarters, then there’s only one option.

-To haul two horses with living quarters, this is absolutely the safest option.
+Buy a gooseneck 2 horse trailer with living quarters!
+This is absolutely the safest option.

 With all that being said, there is one model of bumper pull trailer that we do feel is safe for horses and towing.
 It just so happens to be our newest SafeTack one horse bumper pull living quarters trailer.